MapleStory-Archive/libmsauth/README.md

 # libmsauth
 An authentication library for MapleStory written in C#.
 Authenticates accounts and obtains the passport token to spawn a new MapleStory instance or authorize a login attempt.

+libmsauth currently only supports Web Authentication and Authorisation.
+Authentication and authorisation through NMCO*.dll's is not yet supported.

 ## Example
 ```csharp